cezaryszpotek/pepperList/README.md

 # pepperList

 A script that creates a ASCI qr code with discounted products of selected stores in form of list.
+Project use selenium to scrape website with given parameters.

 Parameters can be used in program: